keshav-repo/python-basics/Notes/STRING.md

 5. len is used to find the length of string
 6. in keyword used to check if a character or pharase is present in the string
 7. 'not in' keyword is used to check if a string in not present another string
+8. Slicing - getting substring using colon.
+We can give either start,end index or give both.
+We can also use negative index here.
+9. Built in string method \
+   i. upper() -> returns the string in upper case \
+   ii. lower() -> returns the string in lower case \
+   iii. strip() -> remove the white space if no argument is passed or the character we syecify
+10. String concatination: can be achieved using + operator
+11. We can combine string and number using format method
+12. Adding double quotes if there is a quotes inside the string
+13.

 Reference: